-Observing the Evolution of the Universe Since the Big Bang
+Observing the Evolution of Time and Space Since the Big Bang

 If the universe began with the Big Bang, then how did it evolve since then?
 Did time always exist, counting off the millenniums before and after the start of the universe?